datapimp/luca/README.md

   - custom renderers for cells
   - scrollable grid component.
   - automatically renders a backbone collection to a table
-  - deferrable rendering through a Backbone.Collection or Luca.FilterableCollection

 - form_view
   - build a complex form using any of the containers
   - bind to model
   - validation
   - text, checkbox, radio, select fields
+  - bootstrap styling for css

 The Base View Class.
 Luca.View
 -------------------------------